gmarchesiv/Python_visualizations/README.md

 - Map chart
 - Linear regression

-The repository holds the jupyter notebook and the html summary presentation.
+The repository also holds the jupyter notebook and the html summary presentation.